grnet/synnefo/docs/admin-guide.rst

 * IP addresses.
 Cyclades creates a Pool of IPs for each Network, and assigns a unique IP address to each VM, thus connecting it to this Network.
-You can see the IP pool of each network by running `snf-manage network-inspect
+You can see the IP pool of each network by running `snf-manage subnet-inspect
-  <network_ID>`.
+  <subnet_ID>`.
 IP pools are automatically created and managed by Cyclades,
   depending on the subnet of the Network.
 * Bridges corresponding to physical VLANs, which are required for networks of type `PRIVATE_PHYSICAL_VLAN`.